motech/motech/docs/source/get_started/model_data/model_data.rst

          */
         @Lookup
         List<Patient> byName2(@LookupField(name = "name") String name);

+        /*
+         * Same as above, but with QueryParams.
+Note that if this method is not defined, it will be generated automatically from the lookup above.
+         */
+        @Lookup
+        List<Patient> byName2(@LookupField(name = "name") String name, QueryParams queryParams);
     }

 The type of the parameter must match the type of the field, unless its one of the two special types:

 **Range** - ranges can be used for looking up values that fall within the given range.
 An example is a range of dates.
-Range consist of min and max values, you can provide only one of these values so there will be no boundary on the second end.
+Range consist of min and max values, it is possible to provide only one of these values so there will be no boundary on the second end.

 .. code-block:: java